rbv188/Inverted-Pendulum-Simulation/README.md

 Gazebo simulation of inverted pendulum to get started with gazebo and ros.

 Refer to [this](http://gazebosim.org/tutorials?tut=ros_plugins) tutorial to create a ROS plugin for Gazebo.
+Refer to [this](http://wiki.ros.org/msg) for building and and using msg files.